I think this simple little craft turned out very cute!

 - Glue the cherries onto the tree.
 I like using a glue stick for the template pieces.

 - Use crayons, paints or collage materials to further decorate the page (with green tissue paper for grass and white cotton balls for clouds works very nicely!)

 Instructions - Tissue Paper Version:

-- Colour the trunk if using the B&W version.
-(For a change of pace, try using different mediums than you typically do, such as
+- Color the trunk if using the B&W version.
+(For a change of pace, try using different mediums than you typically do, such as paints or pastels).

 - Squeeze glue on about 1/4 of the tree (liquid glue works much better than a glue stick for this project)

 - Wrap a tissue paper square onto the eraser end of a pencil.